spiral/docs/docs/en/http/routing.md

 );
 ```

-You can see an example below of how to register grouped middleware:
+ You can check out an example of how to register grouped middleware here:

 ```php
 $route = new Route('/', fn () => 'hello world');